MicrosoftDocs/learn/learn-pr/iot/examine-azure-iot-solution-monitoring-logging/includes/6-quotas-throttling.md

 It is important to separate IoT Hub service limits from performance issues when monitoring an IoT solution.

 Each IoT hub is provisioned with one or more units in a specific tier.
 The tier and number of units determine the maximum daily quota of messages that you can send.
-The message size used to calculate the daily quota is 0.5 KB for a free tier hub and 4KB for all other tiers.
+The message size used to calculate the daily quota is 0.5 KB for a free tier hub and 4 KB for all other tiers.

 The tier also determines the throttling limits that IoT Hub enforces on all operations.